Neural Collapse in Multi-label Learning with Pick-all-label Loss: Problem Formulation

 where $\mb \Theta = \Brac{ \mb W,\mb b,\mb \theta }$ denote all parameters and $\lambda>0$ controls the strength of weight decay.
 Here, weight decay prevents the norm of the linear classifier and the feature matrix goes to infinity or $0$.

 \paragraph{Optimization under the unconstrained feature model (UFM).} Analyzing the nonconvex loss \eqref{eq:DL-loss} can be notoriously difficult due to the highly non-linear characteristic of the deep network $\phi_{\mb \theta}(\mb x_i)$.
 In this work, we simplify the study by treating the feature $\mb h_i = \phi_{\mb \theta}(\mb x_i)$ of each input $\mb x_i$ as a \emph{free} optimization variable.
-More specifically, we study the following problem under UFM:
+Analysis of NC under UFM has been extensively studied in recent works \cite{zhu2021geometric,fang2021exploring,ji2022unconstrained,yaras2022neural,mixon2020neural,zhou2022optimization,tirer2022extended}, the motivation behind the UFM is the fact that modern networks are highly overparameterized and they are universal approximators \cite{cybenko1989approximation,zhang2021understanding}.
+More specifically, we study the following problem. \begin{definition}[Nonconvex Training Loss under UFM] Let \(\mb{Y} = [\mb y_{S_1} \cdots \mb y_{S_N}] \in \mathbb{R}^{K \times N}\) be the multi-hot encoding matrix whose \(i\)-th column is given by the multi-hot vector \(\mb y_{S_i} \in \mathbb{R}^K\).
+We consider